 The bookmaker will offer every over, but as a punter, you can afford to bide you time, and strike just once or twice when you feel there is an angle worth exploiting.

 Maybe you would choose to bet on a low number being scored if a bowler comes in with a great economy rate, or perhaps a wicket has just fallen, and you expect the news batsman to close up and get a feel for the wicket before attempting to start knocking the ball about?

 You can also bet Live on the total runs, which is a great fun way to have an investment as it can be exciting on every ball.
 If you’ve gone high on the total (bet on more than a set number of runs) every six can spark wild living room celebrations!

 When betting on cricket, wickets can form an interesting way to wager, with bookmakers usually offering odds about what will happen the next time a batsman is out.
-These could include the “Next Man Out” or the “Method of Next Wicket”, which could be Caught, Run Out, Bowled or LBW.
+These could include the “Next Man Out” or the “Method of Next Wicket”, which could be:

 Finally, when betting on test matches, always keep in mind the series ambitions of the teams involved.
 While many sports will see teams going all out to win, in cricket the draw can be an important sub-plot and teams who feel they can’t win a match at a given point may simply shut up shop and play for a draw.
 This can have a massive effect on the betting markets and shouldn’t be underestimated.